ptsefton/chordprobook/README.md

 and for [Richard G](http://www.scorpexuke.com/ukulele-songs.html) it's good enough for me.

+## Status

+This is alpha code, until there are other people using it will continue to develop without branches and may make breaking changes.
+Let me know if you want a more stable release.

 ## Features

 * Generate books from files passed on the command line